 Macbeth.
+Blood hath been shed ere now, in the olden time,

+Ere human statute purged the gentle weal.

+Ay, and since too, murders have been performed

+Too terrible for the ear.
 The time has been

 That when the brains were out the man would die,

 And there an end.
 But now they rise again,

 With twenty mortal murders on their crowns,

 And push us from our stools.
 This is more strange

 Than such a murder is.